We are committed to transparency!

 Information on tax concessions

-The Arbeiterwohlfahrt Bezirksverband Mittelrhein e.
-V. (tax number 217/5950/0788) is partially exempt from corporation tax pursuant to Section 5 (1) No. 9 of the German Corporation Tax Act (KStG) in accordance with Annex 1 to the notice for 2019 on corporation tax issued by the Cologne North Tax Office on August 5, 2021.
-In line with German law (§§ 51 ff.
-AO) our association exclusively and directly conducts and / or promotes the following charitable and non-profit purposes:
+Arbeiterwohlfahrt Bezirksverband Mittelrhein e.
+V. (tax number 217/5950/0788) is partially exempt from corporation tax pursuant to Section 5 (1) No. 9 KStG in accordance with Annex 1 to the assessment notice for 2022 on corporation tax issued by the Cologne North Tax Office on 11 September 2023.
+The association promotes in the sense of §§ 51 ff.
+AO exclusively and directly charitable and the following non-profit purposes.
+These include, among others:

 • Promotion of welfare in general,